jtextor/immunet/README.md

 This repository contains the implementation of the model introduced in the following manuscript:

+Shabaz Sultan, Mark A. J. Gorris, Lieke van der Woude, Franka Buytenhuijs, Evgenia Martynova, Sandra van Wilpe, Kiek Verrijp, Carl G. Figdor, I. Jolanda M. de Vries, Johannes Textor:
 A SegmentationFree Machine Learning Architecture for Immune Landscape Phenotpying in Solid Tumors by Multichannel Imaging.
-Shabaz Sultan, Mark A. J. Gorris, Lieke van der Woude, Franka Buytenhuijs, Evgenia Martynova, Sandra van Wilpe, Kiek Verrijp, Carl G. Figdor, I. Jolanda M. de Vries, Johannes Textor TODO; doi: TODO
+biorxiv, 2021, doi: tbc

 The proposed model enables automated detection and phenotyping of immune cells in multiplex immunohistochemistry data.
 NoSePh is designed to be applied in dense tissue environments such as solid tumors, where segmentation-based phenotyping can be inaccurate due to segmentation errors or overlapping cell boundaries.
 In the NoSePh architecture, this problem is addressed by inferring cells' positions and phenotypes directly, without the segmentation map of the input image.

 This repository contains the source code of the model and scripts to run training and demo inference.
 Annotations used for model training are located in `data/annotations_train.json.gz`.
-A sample of the immunohistochemistry dataset used in the paper can be downloaded [here](TODO).
+A sample of the immunohistochemistry dataset used in the paper will be uploaded to zenodo and we will post the link here.

 ## System requirements